Search

 Conclusion

 In a nutshell, the political and constitutional history of Jinnah has reflected the visionary leadership skills of Jinnah.
 In the very first stage, he united the Congress and the Muslim League.
 Then, the atrocities of not only the Nehru-led party but also the British Empire coerced him to demand an independent nation for Muslims.
 After the partition of India through the 3rd June Plan, Pakistan adopted the India Act 1935 with minor changes according to the requirements of the newly born nation.
 However, Quaid Azam died within two years of the nation’s inception.
 But, to prove him as a great constitutionalist, his speeches that were based on the future of the nation directed individuals about Jinnah’s outstanding qualities as a constitutionalist.
 In this regard, he revitalized the concept of a sovereign nation-state system, inaugurated a modern Islamic democratic state where minorities are protected, supported the federal form of government, gave importance to bureaucracy, and enhanced the participation of women in all spheres of life.
-To sum up this with the quote of Huseyn Shaheed Suhrawardy—Former Prime Minister of Pakistan, “He (Jinnah) was a great democrat and a great constitutionalist.
+To sum up this, Huseyn Shaheed Suhrawardy, former prime minister of Pakistan, said, “He (Jinnah) was a great democrat and a great constitutionalist.
 He had faith in the Constitution and the rule of law.
 He had strong principles, and he lived up to them.”

 2-Month English Essay & Precis Crash Course